ambientkit/ambient/README.md

 ![Settings](doc/screenshot/settings.png)

-The grants page (part of the [pluginmanager plugin](plugin/pluginmanager/pluginmanager.go)) allows you to allow or deny modifications to the application by the [author plugin](plugin/author/author.go).
+The grants page (part of the [pluginmanager plugin](plugin/pluginmanager/pluginmanager.go)) allows you to allow or deny modifications to the app by the [author plugin](plugin/author/author.go).

 ![Grants](doc/screenshot/grants.png)